toneillcodes/DataHound/CollectorConfiguration.md

 # Collector Configuration Guide
+DataHound employs a modular architecture for collectors, ensuring a clean, organized, and highly scalable codebase.
+This approach encapsulates the logic for each specific data source into independent modules, which delivers two critical benefits: simplified maintenance (allowing changes to one collector without risking others) and maximum reusability (making it easy to adapt or share individual collector components).

 The DataHound Collector Configuration file defines the what, where, and how of data extraction and normalization.
 This file contains an array of definitions, where each object within the array represents a single Collector Module designed to fetch a specific data set.

 ## Configuration Structure